WTMD Moves First Thursdays to Canton Waterfront Park!

 If you are traveling from Federal Hill, Locust Point and points south of the city, the best route is through the tunnel to the Keith Avenue exit.
 This will hook you around onto Clinton Street by the First Mariner Tower which is across the street from the parking lots we’ve secured.
 Here’s a map:

-If your coming from the White Marsh or along the top side of the Beltway, take 95 South to the Keith Avenue Exit.
+If you’re coming from the White Marsh or along the top side of the Beltway, take 95 South to the Keith Avenue Exit.
 Stay to your right as it is the last exit before the tunnel.
 This will hook you around onto Clinton Street by the First Mariner Tower which is across the street from the parking lots we’ve secured.
 Here’s a map: